Construction timeline for new ballpark starts early in 2024, closes late in 2025

 The agreement between the city and RVA Diamond Partners does not include a cost of ballpark construction.
 About $100 million seems likely.
 The AECOM report followed recent trends.
 In 2021, Polar Park in Worcester, Mass., cost $118 million to build for a Triple-A franchise.
 In 2019, the Las Vegas Ballpark cost $150 million to build for a Triple-A franchise.

-In 2021, Riverfront Stadium in Wichita, Kan., cost $75 million to build for a Double-A franchise.
+In 2021, Riverfront Stadium in Wichita, Kansas, cost $75 million to build for a Double-A franchise.

 The Flying Squirrels are Double-A, but Richmond was a Triple-A market before their arrival for the 2010 season and may be again be Triple-A with a new ballpark.
 That call will be made by MLB.